MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_numeric_literals.md

 ## Numeric multipliers

-For convenience, integer and real literals can contain a numeric multiplier, which indicates one of a set of commonly used powers of 10.
+For convenience, integer and real literals can contain a numeric multiplier, which indicates one of a set of commonly used powers of 2.
 The numeric multiplier can be written in any combination of upper or lowercase letters.

-The multiplier suffixes can be used in combination with the `u`, `ul`, and `l` type suffixes.
+The multiplier suffixes can be used in combination with any type suffixes, but must be present after the type suffix.
+For example, the literal `100gbL` is malformed, but the literal `100Lgb` is valid.

+If a multiplier creates a value that exceeds the possible values for the numeric type that the suffix specifies, the literal is malformed.
+For example, the literal `1usgb` is malformed, because the value `1gb` is larger than what is permitted for the `[ushort]` type specified by the `us` suffix.

 ### Multiplier examples